capgemini-stavanger/gi-en-jul/ClientApp/README.md

 All admins have access to the management page, but the superadmin accounts have a lot more features available.
 A normal admin can update info about their own municipality, such as the info text displayed on [www.gienjul.no/kommune](https://www.gienjul.no/kommune) or the contact info and image displayed on [www.gienjul.no/#contacts](https://www.gienjul.no/#contacts).
 They can also set the dates for their municipality's events.
 A superadmin account can create and delete users, update the FAQ and update dates for the events across all municipalities.

+## Deployment

+The app compiles to a static web app and is served from an azure storage account.
+The deploy pipelines are using SAS-urls to upload to a storage blob container, this url has an expiry date and needs to be updated every year.
+Instructions for creating a new URL can be found here [wiki/Azure#pipeline](https://github.com/capgemini-stavanger/gi-en-jul/wiki/Azure#pipeline)